-Yet despite dwindling numbers and concerns for sustainability over the years, Owen Sound’s Jewish community has managed to survive and today is enjoying renewed optimism.
-E-commuting, early retirement, and a longing for a simpler life are returning Jewish families to the area.
-Beth Ezekiel’s membership has grown nearly four-fold in the past few years.
-The Hebrew School and the offer of a Jewish community in this largely rural area has become an attractive feature for Jews looking to settle outside of the city, and even a drawing card for the community at large as it seeks to attract young professionals to the area.
+Today Owen Sound’s Beth Ezekiel Synagogue, a designated building under Ontario’s Heritage Act, remains the last example of the early small town synagogue.
+Despite dwindling numbers and concerns for sustainability over the years, Owen Sound’s Jewish community has managed to survive and thrive.
+E-commuting, early retirement, and a longing for a simpler life has seen Jewish families return to the area.
+Beth Ezekiel’s active membership has provided a welcoming Jewish community, and this largely rural area has become an attractive destination for Jews looking to settle outside of the city.
+The synagogue is even a drawing card for the community at large as it seeks to attract young professionals to the area.

 “The Beth Ezekiel synagogue has been the main stay and spiritual home for the Jewish community in the Owen Sound area for close to a hundred years.
 Because the community has always been small in numbers it has adapted to its surroundings over time.
 This has resulted in strong connections with the larger community and a genuine spirit of openness and inclusiveness, both within the congregation and without.